BlueImp78/RM7_Practice_Hack/README.md

 - Dr.Light's lab cutscenes are skipped.

+- NPC dialogue is skipped with the exception of Proto Man's in Turbo and Shade due to skipping them causing issues.

 - Password screen is skipped.

 - Castle cutscene when entering a Wily stage is skipped